danarel/ThinkPrivacy/partners.md

 ---
 In order to bring our customers the best possible services and continue funding our business, we will sometimes seek partnerships.
 This section will list those partnerships so that our work is always transparent and consumers and organizations can see who we work with and why.

-If you're interested in sponsoring ThinkPrivacy, contact dan@thinkprivacy.ch.
+If you're interested in sponsoring ThinkPrivacy, contact dan@thinkprivacy.net.

 ## Ethical Funding